How architecture studios’ design impacts on collective life in coworking spaces

 But businesses have to hold in mind their budgets sizes, too.

-When they are at early stages, they probably are searching for something small that meets their fundamental needs.
+When they are in the early stages, they probably are searching for something small that meets their fundamental needs.

 Business in a higher stage of development can afford to get innovative new offices that fit best their needs without leaving design far behind.
 This allows them to do better branding jobs as well.
 When you have your own workspace you can put your logo wherever you consider better and propagate your company values and culture in your office layout design.